 I secured a small grant to investigate UK residents’ perceptions of contact tracing apps.
 I am just waiting for ethical approval, before I can start collecting data via interviews and, after that, a survey.
 In the meantime, I am checking the latest published research on related topics.
-Based on my previous work, I know … Continue reading Can the health locus of control help us understand who will download and use contact tracing apps?
+Based on my previous work, I know that … Continue reading Can the health locus of control help us understand who will download and use contact tracing apps?

 In recent years, there have been suggestions that doctors should prescribe the use of health and fitness wearables to get people moving and to fight rising obesity levels.
 Others have suggested that employers and insurance providers should incentivise the use of wearables, for instance by funding their acquisition, or by reducing insurance premiums.
 These … Continue reading Would providing financial incentives to use health and fitness wearables work?